John Ridgeway III: New Orleans Saints

 In 2024, he appeared in 13 games, making 15 tackles (one for loss) and one pass defensed.
 He was declared inactive in four contests.
 He also contributed on the field goal and extra point block units, where he tallied a blocked kick against the Atlanta Falcons.

+On March 11, 2026, Ridgeway signed a two-year, $6.2 million extension with the Saints.